Maple Almond Granola is a perfectly crunchy and naturally sweetened with maple syrup. Easy to make, and way less sugar than store-bought granola!

-Crunch, crunch, crunch…yum.
+Him: Crunch, crunch, crunch…yum.
 Hey where’d you get this?
-(Him)

-I made it.
+Her: I made it.

-You made this?
+Him: You made this?
 Wait, how did yo- HOW DID YOU MAKE THIS?!

-Um, I just made it.
-Like stirred stuff together then baked it.Â
+Her: Um, I just made it.
+Like stirred stuff together then baked it.

-But…HOW?!
+Him: But…HOW?!

-Start the Maple Almond Granola by combining the dry ingredients into a large bowl, including 3 cups certified gluten-free old fashioned oats, 1/2 cup whole raw almonds, 1/2 cup chopped pecans, and 1/4 cup sesame seeds.
-Roughly chop another 1/2 cup raw almonds then toss ’em in there too.
+Start the Maple Almond Granola by combining the dry ingredients into a large bowl, including 3 cups certified gluten-free old fashioned oats, 1/2 cup almonds, 1/2 cup chopped pecans, and 1/4 cup sesame seeds.

 Finish with a sprinkling of 1/2 teaspoon salt and a dash or two of cinnamon, then stir everything together.

-Let the granola cool completely before stirring in 1 cup dried fruit, if you please (I used dried chopped apricots,)Â then store in an airtight container at room temp for up to 2 weeks.
+Let the granola cool completely before stirring in 1 cup dried fruit like raisins, dried apricots, dried cranberries, etc., then store in an airtight container at room temp for up to a week.

 Ingredients

-- 3 cups certified gluten-free old fashioned oats
+- 3 cups certified gluten free old fashioned oats

-- 1 cup whole raw almonds, divided
+- 1 cup almonds, divided

 - 1/2 cup chopped pecans